VolpeUSDOT/SNVA/README.md

 The processor node is assigned videos by the Control Node.
 It then handles making inference requests to the analyzer node, as well as pre/post processing and writing the results.
 The rest of this document describes the Processor Node.

+## Required Software Dependencies

+SNVA has been tested using the following software stack:

+- Ubuntu = 16.04
+- Python >= 3.5
+- TensorFlow = 2.1 (and its published dependencies)
+- TensorBoard = 2.1
+- FFmpeg >= 2.8
+- websockets
+- numpy
+- scikit-image

 ## To install on Ubuntu: